 Your interventional radiologist may recommend a follow-up visit after your procedure or treatment is complete.

 The visit may include a physical check-up, imaging procedure(s) and blood or other lab tests.
 During your follow-up visit, you may discuss with your doctor any changes or side effects you have experienced since your procedure or treatment.

 - The procedure is minimally invasive, requiring only small incisions.

 - Peritoneal ports have a substantially lower rate of infection compared with other access devices.

 - Peritoneal ports spare the patient the discomfort and stress of repeated needle sticks.

-- Placement of a peritoneal port is a great solution for those requiring prolonged treatment such as chemotherapy.
+- Placement of a peritoneal port is a great solution for those requiring long-term or repeated treatments such as chemotherapy.

-- A port allows paracentesis to be performed in a home setting.
+- A port allows the removal of fluid from the abdomen to be performed at home.